USS Franklin D. Roosevelt: Austere modernization

 Roosevelt was initially slated to undergo an extensive reconstruction (SCB 101.68) similar to that received by Midway from 1966 to 1970.
 This plan was derailed by massive cost overruns in Midway's reconstruction, which eventually totalled $202 million.

 Roosevelt was therefore limited to an austere $46 million refit (SCB 103.68), enabling her to operate the Grumman A-6 Intruder and LTV A-7 Corsair II.
 In July 1968, Roosevelt entered Norfolk Naval Shipyard for her 11-month modernization program.
-The forward centerline elevator was relocated to the starboard deck edge forward of the island, the port waist catapult was removed, the crew spaces were refurbished, and two of the four remaining 5 in anti-aircraft turrets were removed.
+The forward centerline elevator was relocated to the starboard deck edge forward of the island, the port waist catapult was removed, the crew spaces were refurbished, and all of the four remaining 5 in anti-aircraft turrets were removed.
+The Roosevelt set sail with 4 - 5" guns, 2 on either side controlled by 3 Mk 56 Gunfire control systems and one Mk 37 System.
 Roosevelt also received a deck edge spray system using the new seawater compatible fire-fighting chemical, Light Water.
 She put to sea again on 26 May 1969.

 From 1 August 1969, Roosevelt embarked Carrier Air Wing Six, which served as the ship's air wing for the next seven cruises.
 In January 1970, Roosevelt returned to the Mediterranean for another Sixth Fleet deployment.

 Roosevelt's twenty-first Sixth Fleet deployment was marked by indirect participation in the October 1973 Yom Kippur War, as she served as a transit "landing field" for aircraft being delivered to Israel.
 The Roosevelt battlegroup, Task Force 60.2, also stood by for possible evacuation contingencies.